 Due to broker business peculiarities and security reasons, in Olivia, we implemented role-based access.
-This means that upon login admins, supervisors, and representatives are granted with the different set of rights to perform specific actions and utilize particular functions.
+This means that, upon login, admins, supervisors, and representatives are granted a different set of rights to perform specific actions and utilize particular functions.
 If needed, you can split or merge roles to limit or expand access rights.

 Role-based access is crucial for collaboration and concurrent work.
 With it, you can bring together several users in one team to handle the same deal.
 Herein, all “teammates” can access the deal they are working on but don’t see each other’s data on other deals.

 Another useful feature of role-based access is that it allows brokers’ assistants to work with the system.
 Sometimes, bosses (brokers) are often busy with more important stuff than filling out forms.
 With a step-by-step built-in guide, their assistants can do the routine while their bosses are dealing with strategic issues.

 When it comes to financial transactions, everyone understands that the issue of security is very important.
 Therefore, during development, we implemented a number of features aimed at secure data storage.